rergr/shakespeare_bot/README.md

 ## License

-see þe LICENSE file for details
+See þe LICENSE file for details.

 ### Þanks for reading þis document!